Looking to spend two weeks in New Zealand? Hang onto your hat. You’re in for a wild ride.

 - Hotel Grand Windsor MGallery by Sofitel: This awesome 5-star hotel is one of the top luxury picks in Auckland.
 It blends early-20th century Art Deco decor with a stately elegance.
 The central location is fantastic, too.

-If you’re a fan of the Lord of the Rings trilogy, break up the 3-hour trip between Auckland and Rotorua in Matamata.
+Fan of the Lord of the Rings trilogy?
+Break up the 3-hour trip between Auckland and Rotorua in Matamata.

-The small farming town of Matamata wouldn’t crack a spot in any New Zealand itinerary without its star attraction: Hobbiton.
+The small farming town of Matamata wouldn’t likely crack a spot on a New Zealand road trip without its star attraction: Hobbiton.
 This top tourist attraction is a reconstruction of the original film set from Lord of the Rings.

 Even if you didn’t love the films, visiting Hobbiton is bound to be a fantastical experience you’ll never forget!